Major League Baseball Most Valuable Player Award

+History

+Since 1931, the Baseball Writers' Association of America (BBWAA) has bestowed a most valuable player award to a player in the National League and a player in the American League.
+Before 1931, two similar awards were issued: the League Award was issued during 1922–1928 in the American League and during 1924–1929 in the National League.
+During 1911–1914, the Chalmers Award was issued to a player in each league.
+Criteria and a list of winners for these two earlier awards are detailed in below sections.

 MVP voting takes place before the postseason, but the results are not announced until after the World Series.
 The BBWAA began by polling three writers in each league city in 1938, reducing that number to two per league city in 1961.
 The BBWAA does not offer a clear-cut definition of what "most valuable" means, instead leaving the judgment to the individual voters.

+In 1944, the award was named after Kenesaw Mountain Landis, the first Commissioner of Baseball, who served from 1920 until his death on November 25, 1944.
+Formally named the Kenesaw Mountain Landis Memorial Baseball Award, that naming appeared on a plaque given to winning players.
+Starting in 2020, Landis' name no longer appears on the MVP plaque, after the BBWAA received complaints from several former MVP winners about Landis' role against the integration of MLB.

 First basemen, with 35 winners, have won the most MVPs among infielders, followed by second basemen (16), third basemen (15), and shortstops (15).
 Of the 25 pitchers who have won the award, 15 are right-handed while 10 are left-handed.
 Walter Johnson, Carl Hubbell, and Hal Newhouser are the only pitchers who have won multiple times, with Newhouser winning consecutively in 1944 and 1945.